cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.5-(blobless).md

 ## Required Reading

-While iOS firmware version 14.5 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n.
-However, this method will **expire on July 31st, 2021**.
+While iOS firmware versions cannot be downgraded to unsigned versions, it's still possible to update to them from a lower firmware version and use A newer Jailbreak or Odysseyra1n.
+However, this method will **expire. you can check when the profiles expire [here](https://dhinakg.github.io/delayed-otas.html)**.

-Odysseyra1n only fully supports A8(X), A9, and A10(X) devices on iOS 14.5, with limited support (no security) for A11 devices, for more context, see [Regarding Odysseyra1n on A11](information-regarding-a11).
+Odysseyra1n only fully supports A8(X), A9, and A10(X) devices on iOS 14, with limited support (no security) for A11 devices, for more context, see [Regarding Odysseyra1n on A11](information-regarding-a11).
 {: .notice--danger}

 You need a pre-existing jailbreak installed to use this method.